-- The Safeguarding Children Policy, including procedures to deal with peer on peer abuse and online safety. - The identity and role of the Designated Safeguarding Lead and Deputies. - A copy of Part 1 of the latest version of KCSIE (or Annex A for those who do not work directly with children), and Annex B also for those school leaders and staff who work directly with children
+- The Child Protection Policy, including procedures to deal with child-on-child abuse and online safety. - The identity and role of the Designated Safeguarding Lead and Deputies. - A copy of Part 1 of the latest version of KCSIE (or Annex A for those who do not work directly with children), and Annex B also for those school leaders and staff who work directly with children

-- An overview of the Prevent Duty, including its location in the Safeguarding Policy - An overview of the Staff Code of Conduct, including its location in the Safeguarding Policy - An overview of the Children Missing Education Policy and its location in the Safeguarding Policy - An overview of the Equality Policy and direction towards its location on the website - Any other Health and Safety issues relevant to the position - The school's Behaviour Management Policy, including measures to prevent bullying (including cyberbullying, prejudice-based and discriminatory bullying).
+- An overview of the Prevent Duty, including its location in the Safeguarding Policy - An overview of the Staff Code of Conduct, including its location in the Safeguarding Policy and low-level concerns, allegations against staff and whistleblowing - An overview of the Children Missing Education Policy and its location in the Safeguarding Policy - Safeguarding response to children who are absent from education, particularly on repeat occasions - An overview of the Equality Policy and direction towards its location on the website - Any other Health and Safety issues relevant to the position - The school's Behaviour Management Policy, including measures to prevent bullying (including cyberbullying, prejudice-based and discriminatory bullying).